 The M Club Lounge is open 24 hours a day and is centrally located on the first floor of the hotel.
-Marriott Rewards Platinum Elite members and one guest can automatically enjoy access as part of their Elite status or you can book an M Club Experience guestroom which will grant you access to the lounge.
-If you do have access to this lounge, you and a guest can enjoy 5Fifty5 Breakfast Buffet complete with omelets made to order from 6:30 to 11:00 am weekdays and from 6:30 to 12:00 pm weekends.
-Culinary offerings featured daily from 5 to 7 pm from 5Fifty5 Urban Louisiana Kitchen and cocktail service.
-A nice touch is the Grab-N-Go Station available 24/7 and there is also a self-serve grind and brew espresso/cappuccino machine along with soft drinks, natural water, and an assortment of snacks.
-Additional guest passes are available for $30 USD per person, and are good for breakfast and/or evening appetizers in this New Orleans hotel’s M Club Lounge.
+Marriott Rewards Platinum Elite members and one guest can automatically enjoy access as part of their Elite status, or you can book an M Club Experience guestroom, which will grant you access to the lounge.
+If you do have access to this lounge, you and a guest can enjoy a 5Fifty5 Breakfast Buffet complete with omelets made to order and daily culinary offerings from 5Fifty5 Urban Louisiana Kitchen and cocktail service.
+A nice touch is the Grab-N-Go Station available 24/7, and there is also a self-serve grind and brew espresso/cappuccino machine along with soft drinks, natural water, and an assortment of snacks.
+Additional guest passes are available for $30 USD per person and are good for breakfast and/or evening appetizers in this New Orleans hotel’s M Club Lounge.

 5. Sheraton Metairie New Orleans Hotel